-The best credit card for starting out can vary from person to person, but they all offer the chance to build positive credit habits like paying your bill on time.
-If you’re looking for the best starter credit card to begin your journey, the first step is to compare your options.
+The best credit card for someone just starting out will vary from person to person, but they should all offer the chance to build positive credit habits like paying your bill on time.
+If you’re looking for the best starter card to begin your credit journey, the first step is to compare your options.

-- Rewards: Earn 2 percent back on gas stations and at restaurants on up to $1,000 in combined spending each quarter (then 1 percent) and 1 percent back on other purchases
+- Rewards: 2 percent back at gas stations and restaurants on up to $1,000 in combined spending each quarter (then 1 percent); 1 percent back on other purchases

-- Welcome bonus: Discover will match all the cash back you earn at the end of your first year of card ownership
+- Welcome bonus: Discover will match all the cash back you earn at the end of your first year of card membership

 - Annual fee: $0

-The Discover it Secured Credit Card is a secured credit card, which means you will have to put down a refundable deposit that acts as your card’s credit limit.
-While putting down a cash deposit may seem less than ideal, secured credit cards are hands down the easiest credit cards to get approved for.
-As a result, secured cards give you the chance to build credit over time with responsible use when you may not be able to get approved for a better card.
+The Discover it® Secured Credit Card is a secured credit card, which means you will have to put down a refundable deposit that acts as your card’s credit limit.
+While putting down a cash deposit may seem less than ideal, secured credit cards are some of the easiest credit cards to get approved for.
+As a result, secured cards allow you to build credit over time with responsible use when you may not be able to get approved for a better card.
 Also, note that you’ll get your initial deposit back when you close or upgrade your account in good standing.

-This card doesn’t have an annual fee, and you’ll earn 2 percent back on up to $1,000 in combined gas stations and restaurants spending each quarter (then 1 percent) and 1 percent back on other purchases.
-Discover will even match all the cash back rewards you earn at the end of your first year.
+This card doesn’t have an annual fee, and you’ll earn 2 percent back on up to $1,000 in combined gas station and restaurant spending each quarter (then 1 percent) and 1 percent back on other purchases.
+Plus, Discover will match all the cash back rewards you earn at the end of your first year.

-Why Discover it® Secured Credit Card is the best secured card for beginners
+Why the Discover it® Secured Credit Card is the best starter card for beginners

-Where some secured credit cards charge annual fees and other hidden fees, the Discover it Secured Credit Card does not charge an annual fee.
-You won’t even have to pay a late fee on your first late payment (After that, up to $41), and you get a FICO score for free on your statement each month.
-You also get the chance to earn rewards (including a minimum of 1 percent back on everything you buy), and you can get started with a deposit as low as $200.
+Some secured credit cards charge annual fees as well as other hidden fees, but the Discover it® Secured Credit Card does not.
+You won’t even have to pay a late fee on your first late payment (after that, up to $41), and you’ll get a FICO credit score for free on your statement each month.
+You also have the opportunity to earn rewards (including a minimum of 1 percent back on everything you buy), and you can get started with a deposit as low as $200.

 - Welcome bonus: None